How to insurance-proof your remodel during construction

 Keep in mind, homes under construction are both vulnerable and targets

 Depending on the amount of work being done to your home, you may want to consider storing valuables elsewhere during construction when you may be more susceptible to theft.
 Likewise, construction materials are another easy target for thieves and a gray area for insurance.
-Property Casualty 360 reports that building materials and equipment belonging to the contractor or subcontractors aren’t generally protected from theft by your homeowners policy.
+Materials and equipment belonging to the contractor or subcontractors aren’t generally protected from theft by your homeowners policy.

-Per Property Casualty 360, if you decide to obtain a builder’s risk policy, this would cover any of the construction equipment or materials that are left on your property before they’re installed, such as copper plumbing pipe.
+If you decide to obtain a builder’s risk policy, this would cover any of the construction equipment or materials that are left on your property before they’re installed.
 Lastly, while you will be conducting your renovation, consider taking advantage of the opportunity to upgrade your security.

 When your renovation is done